zhuchini/100-days-of-code/log.md

 **Today's Progress**: Got to work a little more on Intermediate Algorithm Scripting.
 Currently at 71%.

 **Thoughts**: I couldn't stop myself from googling the answer, and feel guilty about it.
 Not sure if this is the right way of learning.

+### Day 17: June 26

+**Today's Progress**: Completed Intermediate Algorithm Scripting early in the morning.

+**Thoughts**: I will review and re-do the challenges if possible this weekend.